Research phase and master thesis in the Master's degree program Biomedical Engineering and Medical Physics

 Before handing in the Master's thesis, you must fill in the final titel of the thesis in the database and upload an electronic copy (PDF-file).
 For the time being, the database is still located on the physics web pages (access only from the Munich science network).

 Afterwards, you can download the submission letter.
-This you have to print out, sign it and hand in the Dean's Office (Dekanat) of the TUM Physics Department.
+This you either print out, sign it and hand in the Dean's Office (Dekanat) of the TUM Physics Department.
+If the door is closed, you might also use the mail box next to it, or send it via mail.
+Or you sign it digitally, for example using the TUM Trust Center, and afterwards you send it to the Dean's Office via E-mail.
 You have to hand in the submission letter, please keep this on mind.
 Only then is the thesis considered submitted.

 Extension of the deadline is only possible for good reasons.
 See FAQ on Thesis extension.